 Google added a small yet very important feature “the Nofollow Attribute” which worked against the comment spam.
 The “Nofollow Update” was not a traditional algorithm change but had a significant impact since it combated spam and controlled outbound link quality.

-Webmasters sensed changes over the web; however Google didn’t confirmed any update.
+Webmasters sensed changes over the web; however, Google didn’t confirm any update.
 Rather they claimed it was just a refresh.

 On 2nd February of 2005, many webmasters went through ranking changes.
 But, the exact specifics of this update were unclear.
 Some of the people thought this update affected the “Sandbox” whereas the rest thought the LSI has been changed.

 2004 Google Updates